-One sin I see a lot of writers committing is the character horde.
+Many beginning writers wonder, “How many characters in a novel?”
+And, unfortunately, many writers approach this question by assembling a character horde.
 They simply have way too many characters.
 Worse, they seem to always be possessed to introduce these characters in large chunks.
 (Ah!
-I’m writing a scene where my main character arrives at a new school… here are twenty new characters for her to meet!)
+I’m writing a scene where my main character arrives at a new school… here are twenty new secondary characters for her to meet!)

 If you find yourself tracking your characters or having to go back and look up the name of the character you want to use…if you find yourself boasting that you keep track of your cast with a spreadsheet (and you’re not writing high fantasy)…I beg you to slash the cast list.

-Keep in mind that characters on a page are people that your reader can’t see or hear.
+When you’re considering “How many characters in a novel?”, keep in mind that characters on a page are people that your reader can’t see or hear.
 That’s where your job comes in.
 Because you’ve got a pretty big barrier to reality — the character is alive only in words, your reader has never seen them and oh, yes, you made them up! — you have to work that much harder to flesh out this person and make them realistic.
 In real life, a person can walk down the halls at school and notice some dorky girl named Cathy in some gross penny loafers and then remember her.
 Or they can spot a friend from grade school that they don’t really talk to anymore and try to avoid them.
-In a book, the reader has a more limited attention span for these types of second- and third-tier characters.
+In a book, the reader has a more limited attention span for these types of secondary characters.
 And if Cindy or the old friend don’t appear again, there’s almost no need to mention them if you don’t have to.

 - They’re going to be instrumental in the plot.